 John Locke.
 Fittingly, 4 is the number Jacob assigns to Locke as a Candidate.
 His crippling self-doubt, his mystical bent, his turbulent emotions, and his tendency to romanticize his experiences on the Island are all trademark qualities of Fours, who feel that something essential is missing inside them that everyone else has.
 From his mother giving him up as a premie baby, to Richard visiting him as a child and deciding Locke wasn’t who he hoped he would be, to his father stealing his kidney then telling him, “You’re not wanted,” and finally, Helen giving up on him just as he proposes to her, abandonment — a Four’s deepest fear — is probably the core issue of Locke’s entire life.
 To offset their perception of a crucial deficiency, Fours turn inward and dwell on their unique and special identity, often feeling they are on a personal quest for beauty, meaning, and self-discovery.
 Locke exhibits this in his desire to undergo a spiritual journey in the Australian outback and his connection to nature, as well as his belief, once healed by the Island, that he is special, chosen, and destined.

 Benjamin Linus.
 While Ben’s obsession with power and control might suggest an Eight typing, a closer look at his story reveals many strong Four traits.
 Fours are often described as relating to others as if from the outside looking in, a dynamic that certainly applies to Ben’s childhood in the DHARMA Initiative, where he felt alienated and friendless, and then to his desire to join the Others, who would not accept him until they judged the time was right.
 His identification with the “hostile” Others also marks him as a Four, as it highlights his difference from, and countercultural opposition to, his own family and community.
 Like Locke, Ben was emotionally (if not actually) abandoned by his father.
 And by pretending to a special relationship with Jacob, he attempts to bolster his identity through a show of unique significance.
+Just before killing him, Ben asks Jacob “What was so wrong with me?” — a key anxiety for type Four.
 Ben’s aggression and manipulation are marks of his sexual subtyping: while Eights can be bullies, sexual Fours actually have the highest potential for cruelty, are often competitive (Ben is so threatened by Locke that he eventually murders him) and controlling, and feel that others must be made to feel the intensity of their own suffering.

 * * *